 Reportedly, the phones have been sold to CSD stores for around Rs.
 1.4 million without asking for or obtaining any prior approval from the relevant authorities.
 FIR has also been lodged against the former Superintendent Customs Intelligence and a formal investigation has been started.

-This is a very startling news which raises the question whether it is an isolated event or such operations have been going on for years.
+This is a very startling news which raises the question of whether it is an isolated event or such operations have been going on for years.